Meet the Teacher

 According to Socrates, "Education is the kindling of a flame, not the filling of a vessel."
 This thought expressed so long ago is the way I feel about my role as a teacher of young children.
 I do not believe that my primary role is to "fill their vessel."
 It is my responsibility to "light the flame" in my students in order to motivate them to want to learn, to want to know more, to want to do well, and to push themselves to a higher level.
 In order to do this, I try to show them how excited I am about learning something new and I celebrate their learning and accomplishments with them.
 I want to inspire them to keep learning themselves long after their formal school years end.

-I am thrilled that I get to teach your child in first grade this year!
+I am thrilled that I get to teach your child in fifth grade this year!
 I am dedicated to making this a busy, productive, and terrific year for all of my students!
 I will be communicating with you often about my classroom plans, your child’s progress, school events, and other activities as they arise.
 I am looking forward to sharing this year with you and your child.
 Let the adventure begin!

 Research shows that reading aloud to children is the best way to help them succeed academically.
 Each night, the student will bring home a book and/or some type of passage to read.
 Please plan 20 minutes of nightly reading.